Find Grad Schools

 Online Library Science Programs

-In 2020-2021, 129 schools offered a library science program of some type.
+In the 2020-2021 academic year, 129 schools offered some type of library science program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 Degree Level Colleges Offering Programs Colleges Offering Online Classes